neverping/prometheus-and-grafana-sample/INSTRUCTIONS.md

 #### Vickers

-Vickers is our monitoring server, which is running Prometheus 2.2.0 and Grafana 5.0, both on their latest stable version.
+Vickers is our monitoring server, which is running Prometheus 2.4.1, Node Exporter 0.16.0 and Grafana 5.2.4, both on their latest stable version.
 Vickers is also running a Prometheus Node Exporter to collect data from our own server.
 Finally, Vickers is running a Ruby script in a 'while true' loop requesting data to Shaw.

 Vickers name came from Meredith Vickers, a character from Prometheus movie.
 Daughter of Peter Weyland, responsible for the Prometheus voyage into LV-223 moon.